“He’s like your favorite uncle who'll pat you on the back and tell you a funny story, then let you sneak a shot of tequila.”

-William Lee Martin won't admit it, but he is a maverick.
-The humble Texas comedian is releasing two brand new one-hour specials this year, “Standing in the Middle” (released Nov.
-5, 2019) and “The Nutcracker – A Christmas Standup Spectacular” (release date Dec.
-10, 2019).
-Both are ‘video on demand’ with Amazon Prime, Apple TV, Google, YouTube TV, X-Box, Dish, Sling and in audio form on Sirius XM, Pandora, iTunes, and Spotify through the Comedy Dynamics Network.
-They are the follow-ups to his smash hit on CMT, “Let the Laughter Roll”.
+In 2019, the Texas comedian released two brand new one-hour televisions specials with the Comedy Dynamics Network.
+You can watch “Standing in the Middle” (released Nov.
+5, 2019) and “The Nutcracker – A Christmas Standup Spectacular” (released Dec.
+10, 2019) on Amazon Prime, Apple TV, Google, YouTube TV, X-Box, Dish, Sling and in audio form on Sirius XM, Pandora, iTunes, and Spotify.
+These specials were the follow-ups to his 2015 self-produced smash hit television special on the CMT network, “Let the Laughter Roll”.

-Although William Lee’s passion is comedy, he also has written several songs including, I’ll Stand for You and 400 Horses.
-On the home front, William Lee is happily married.
-He and his wife are the proud parents of five beautiful children and four grandsons.
+On the home front, Martin is happily married and the proud father of five beautiful children and four grandsons.